EVPN-VXLAN Configuration

 Step 11 On the Options page, enter the value 600 for the Linkup Delay Timer field.
 Click ADD to launch the Resource Pool wizard.

-Note: It is recommended to set a 600 second Linkup Delay Timer value on CX 10000 switches using firewall policy to ensure that policy and state have synchronized before forwarding traffic attached on a multi-chassis LAG.
-The same value is applied to all switches in this example fabric.
+Note: It is recommended to set a 600-second Linkup Delay Timer value on CX 10000 switches using firewall policy to ensure that policy and state have synchronized before forwarding traffic attached on a multi-chassis LAG.

 Step 12 Resource Pool wizard: On the Name page, enter a Name and Description for the system MAC address pool.
 Click NEXT.